 Volumes collected at satellite locations were down in 2015.
 We speculate this decrease was caused by the curbside program in the City of Columbus and the removal of Kroger's 24/7 roll-off bin.
 In May of 2016 both the Kroger and Hope Utility mobile sites were discontinued due to continued decreases in volumes of recyclables collected.
 Therefore, the satellite recycling program is currently offered on Saturdays at the Harrison and Petersville Rural Convenience locations.
-These two locations collected 264,560 pounds (132 tons) of recyclable material in 2019.
+These two locations collected 106.65 tons (213,300 lbs.) of recyclable material in 2022.